labratzzz/kids_dev/README.md

 # kids_development

-This is my project for a paticular student that had to write application for preschool children development.
+This is my project for a particular student that had to write application for preschool children development.
 So I offered him to make a web-application on technologies that I knew and wanted to do some more things with them.

 I don't think that I will continue to work on this project.